×

 Many scientists believe something might awaken a latent viral infection, causing Bell’s palsy.
 If you’re worried or have just been ill, these might be potential causes.
 A prior physical trauma or even sleep deprivation might also play a role.
 Finally, an autoimmune disorder might potentially be a trigger.

-The facial nerve is hypothesised to respond to infection by swelling, which produces pressure in the bone tube (known as the Fallopian canal) via which the facial nerve travels to the side of the face.
+The facial nerve is hypothesized to respond to infection by swelling, which produces pressure in the bone tube (known as the Fallopian canal) via which the facial nerve travels to the side of the face.

-Bell’s palsy symptoms include, in addition, to face drooping:
+Bell’s palsy symptoms include, in addition to face drooping:

-• Difficulty speaking, eating or drinking.
+• Difficulty speaking, eating, or drinking

-• Drooling.
+• Drooling

-• Dry eyes.
+• Dry eyes

-• Headache.
+• Headache

-• Loss of taste.
+• Loss of taste

-• Ringing in ears (tinnitus).
+• Ringing in ears (tinnitus)

-• Sensitivity to sounds.
+• Sensitivity to sounds

 The symptoms generally develop suddenly, and you could experience them as you wake up or try to drink or eat.